 Facebook states that Zaghar before venturing into Massroot8.com, he was operating two other sites ” fast-likers.com and fast-autolikers.com.” which was trading over Facebook’s likes and comments.

 Next, let’s look into the curated list of lawsuits Facebook has filed since last year.
 All those were geared towards the app developers and website operators who have exploited the social media site to collect user data or pollute the platform with malware.

-Looks like, after the Cambridge analytica scandal, Facebook learnt its lesson, albeit in a hard and expensive way.
-It’s quite evident that the social media giant is leaving no stone unturned to not only come down on such data harvesting websites heavily, also aiming to win back the lost trust of internet users.
-According to another report released last year, Facebook is the least trusted internet platform despite having the largest userbase on internet.
+Looks like, after the Cambridge Analytica scandal, Facebook learnt its lesson, albeit in a hard and expensive way.
+It’s quite evident that the social media giant is leaving no stone unturned to not only come down on such data harvesting websites heavily, but also aiming to win back the lost trust of internet users.
+According to another report released last year, Facebook is the least trusted internet platform despite having the largest user base on the internet.